-While waiting for the white paper to land – sometime this autumn we expect – we’ve all had plenty of time to consider implications for the social housing sector.
+While waiting for the white paper to land – rumoured now to be in summer 2020 – we’ve all had plenty of time to consider implications for the social housing sector.
 What we need to see in the white paper is a robust reinforcement of those core themes, taking forward practical solutions to put into action.

 So much has happened since the green paper came out and the world is a different place.
 We still have a conservative government, but with a new leader and a different focus.
 Brexit is the centre of everything at this point, so how much of the original spirit of the green paper will be retained in the white paper?
 Time will tell.
 It may be that aspects of the white paper may be watered down to simplify provision and reduce regulatory requirements on landlords.

 Despite uncertainty of the detail, we anticipate that the Government will keep the principles of standardised measures.
 So, we’ve put together here some practical advice for landlords to enable them to prepare for the white paper’s arrival.

 Ensure you’re White Paper-Ready with our Social Housing Webinars – available on-demand

 For UK-wide providers co-hosted by Barbara Shaw, Chief Executive of Westward Housing – LISTEN NOW

 For London-based providers co-hosted by Warren Earl, Data Quality & Business Intelligence Manager at Peabody – LISTEN NOW